 About privacy: Is it truly public?
 What is wise to share? (some notes) (main)

-- (How to read content at this site: the text which has links *is* part of the content and to be read, and after that, you can click for more details.)
+- (How to read content at this site: any text, including links (usually), *is* part of the content to be read, and after that, you can click for more details.)

 - I.e., why saying "I don't care about privacy because I don't have anything to hide" can be a dangerous fallacy.